 4. Menla Mountain Retreat | Phoenicia, NY

 The Yogi: Yanti Amos, owner of hot yoga studio, Earth Yoga

 The Retreat: “A beautiful spiritual sanctuary, Menla is a magical place both in its energy and history.
 Each time I go for yoga retreats I make wonderful friendships and have realizations about my life and my yoga practice, which help me when I return to the hustle and bustle of New York City.
 The place is potent—I don’t know of any other place that exudes such tranquility and serenity.
 Whatever season you visit, there’s a secret garden vibe about it that fills you with wonder and awe.
 I am always sad when I have to leave.”
 Menla Mountain offers many different workshops, including ones at their Mahasukha Spa.

-R&R Rate: From $190 for two nights of camping, and from $296 for rooms, varies per retreat; Fees for other retreats vary, as different institutes use the grounds.
+R&R Rate: Camping prices vary, and from $1000 for rooms per retreat, varies per retreat; Fees for other retreats vary, as different institutes use the grounds.

 How to get there: Take the Adirondack Trailways Bus from Port Authority to Phoenicia.
 Call in advance (845.688.6897 ext.
 0) to arrange for the $5 shuttle to pick you up at the terminal.